davis-shyaka/alx-low_level_programming/0x02-functions_nested_loops/README.md

 0x02.
 C - Functions, nested loops
-0-putchar.c: program that prints Holberton, followed by a new line 1-alphabet.c: function that prints the alphabet, in lowercase, followed by a new line 2-print_alphabet_x10.c: function that prints 10 times the alphabet, in lowercase, followed by a new line 3-islower.c: function that checks for lowercase character
+0-putchar.c: program that prints _putchar, followed by a new line 1-alphabet.c: function that prints the alphabet, in lowercase, followed by a new line 2-print_alphabet_x10.c: function that prints 10 times the alphabet, in lowercase, followed by a new line 3-islower.c: function that checks for lowercase character